 Another known attack against TLS to be aware of is called POODLE.
-It is related to TLS connection fallback when the client does not support the server's cipher.
-This allows the connection to be downgraded to a vulnerable cipher.

-By default, Go disables SSLv3, and the cipher's minimum version and maximum version can be set with the following configurations:
+It is related to TLS connection fallback when the client does not support the server's cypher.
+This allows the connection to be downgraded to a vulnerable cypher.
+By default, Go disables SSLv3 and the cypher's minimum version and maximum version can be set with the following configurations:

-'''

-// MinVersion contains the minimum SSL/TLS version that is acceptable.

-// If zero, then TLS 1.0 is taken as the minimum.

-MinVersion uint16

-'''

-// MaxVersion contains the maximum SSL/TLS version that is acceptable. // If zero, then the maximum version supported by this package is used, // which is currently TLS 1.2.
-MaxVersion uint16
+''' // MinVersion contains the minimum SSL/TLS version that is acceptable. // If zero, then TLS 1.0 is taken as the minimum.
+MinVersion uint16 ''' // MaxVersion contains the maximum SSL/TLS version that is acceptable. // If zero, then the maximum version supported by this package is used, // which is currently TLS 1.2.